Osteopathic Recognition

 Program Curriculum

-The osteopathic designation resident curriculum (PDF) is a longitudinal curriculum open to all D.O.'s, and to M.D.'s who have completed additional training in osteopathic principles and practice (OPP) see osteopathic-designation eligibility criteria/policy (PDF).
+The osteopathic recognition resident curriculum (PDF) is a longitudinal curriculum open to all D.O.'s, and to M.D.'s who have completed additional training in osteopathic principles and practice (OPP) — see osteopathic-recognition eligibility criteria/policy (PDF).

-• The Family Medicine Residency has five core osteopathic faculty who provide teaching in all settings, including outpatient clinics, inpatient services and didactic sessions, and are mentors for scholarly activities.
+- The Family Medicine Residency has osteopathic faculty who provide teaching in all settings, including outpatient clinics, inpatient services and didactic sessions, and are mentors for scholarly activities.

 Alternative Participation

-M.D. residents who do not meet pre-matriculation requirements for osteopathic designation but still have interest in learning OPP are welcome/encouraged to participate in/audit many of the educational experiences but will not receive official recognition.
-D.O. residents who do not choose the osteopathic designation path may do the same.
+M.D. residents who do not meet pre-matriculation requirements for osteopathic recognition but still have interest in learning OPP are welcome/encouraged to participate in/audit many of the educational experiences but will not receive official recognition.
+D.O. residents who do not choose the osteopathic recognition path may do the same.

 Participating in Multiple Concentration Areas